eolementhe/guide/guide.md

 <details>
   <summary><b>Create and manipulate IMF packages.</b></summary>

-Create a workflow with an IMF package block and with your `.mxf` file in Ingest as below.
+Create a workflow with an IMF package block and with your `.mxf` files in Ingest as below.

 ![workflow-imf-1](images/workflow-imf-1.png)

-When your workflow was executed go to the `File library`.
-You should have a folder with all of your MFI packages as below :
+When your workflow is executed go to the `File library`.
+A folder with all these files building your IMF package is available.

 ![workflow-imf-2](images/workflow-imf-2.png)